 According to Tidal theory, the matter ejected are not randomly thrown dust, gases, planetesimal.

 The ejected matter was in the shape of a cigar and was called Filament from which the planets & other celestial bodies accrete.

 This theory is the best interpretation in explaining the sizes of the planets as they have arranged themselves away from the sun.

 5. Russel’s binary Star Hypothesis

-There is a binary star system (two stars coupled together and rotating around a fixed centre of mass).
+There is a binary star system (two stars coupled together and rotating around a fixed center of mass).

 The ejected matter circulates into planets and revolves around the proto sun.

-This theory is convenient to explain why the composition of planets are different from the sun.
+This theory is convenient to explain why the composition of planets is different from the sun.

 6. Hoyle’s supernova hypothesis

 According to Hoyle initially there were two stars in the universe –